hongleizhang/RSPapers/README.md

 * Wang et al. **Graph Learning Approaches to Recommender Systems: A Review.** arXiv, 2020.

 * Yashar et al. **Adversarial Machine Learning in Recommender Systems-State of the art and Challenges.** arXiv, 2020.

+* May et al. **Recommender Systems for the Internet of Things:A Survey.** arXiv, 2020.

 ## General Recommender System